-Thinking of getting filler?
-Stop right there and read this first!
-We've enlisted Dr Tatiana, founder of Dr Tatiana Aesthetic Clinic, Harley Street, to share the ten things you need to know before getting filler, a procedure designed to minimise the appearance of facial lines and wrinkles.
+Thinking of getting fillers?
+We've also enlisted Dr Tatiana, founder of Dr Tatiana Aesthetic Clinic, Harley Street, to share the ten things you need to know before getting filler, a procedure designed to minimise the appearance of facial lines and wrinkles.
 Consider it your filler 411.

 1. What is filler?